-In Vigeo's view, Environmental, Social and Governance (ESG) factors are intertwined and complementary and cannot be separated when assessing the management of sustainability in any organization or in any activity, including the issuance of green bonds.
+In Vigeo Eiris' view, ESG factors are intertwined and complementary and cannot be separated when assessing the management of sustainability in any organization or in any activity, including the issuance of sustainable bonds.
 In this sense, we write an opinion on the issuer's responsibility as a corporate organization, and on the objectives, the management and the reporting of the asset financed by this bond.

-Vigeo's methodology to define and to assess corporate ESG performance is based on criteria aligned with public international standards, in compliance with the ISO 26000 guidelines, and organized in 6 domains: Environment, Human Resources, Human Rights, Community Involvement, Business Behavior and Corporate Governance.
-The evaluation framework has been customized regarding material issues, based on the Vigeo's Diversified Bank assessment framework and specificities inherent to the worldwide markets and emerging issues.
+Vigeo Eiris' methodology to define and to assess corporate ESG performance is based on criteria aligned with public international standards, in compliance with the ISO 26000 guidelines, and organized in 6 domains: Environment, Human Resources, Human Rights, Community Involvement, Business Behavior and Corporate Governance.
+The evaluation framework has been customized regarding material issues, based on the Vigeo Eiris' Diversified Banks assessment framework and specificities inherent to the worldwide markets and emerging issues.